Were you unsuccessful in your application for accreditation for the Commonwealth Games?

 If you are a party to court proceedings, and require QPS documents please refer to the relevant court or process below:

-Contact Us: You may direct general enquiries regarding Right to Information to either firstname.lastname@example.org, by telephone (07) 3364 4666 (voicemail recording) or facsimile +61 7 3364 4675.
+Contact Us: You may direct general enquiries regarding Right to Information and Information Privacy to either firstname.lastname@example.org, by telephone (07) 3364 4666 (9am to 5pm) or facsimile +61 7 3364 4675.
 Note: For all overseas residents, please use our email address or facsimile.